Vancleave High School

 Vancleave High School is a "High Performing" public high school located in the unincorporated community of Vancleave, Mississippi, United States.
 The school serves students in grades 9-12 and is a part of the Jackson County School District in Mississippi.
 The campus is located on 12424 MS-57 in Vancleave.

 Athletics

 The Vancleave High School sports team mascot is the bulldog.
-Vancleave Athletics consists of football, track, swimming, cross country, softball, soccer, volleyball, basketball, golf, baseball, and wrestling.
+Vancleave Athletics consists of football, track, swimming, cross country, softball, soccer, volleyball, basketball, golf, baseball, girls and boys powerlifting, girls flag football, and wrestling.

 Faculty

 Vancleave High School's faculty comprises a principal, an assistant principal, secretaries, counselors, and teachers.
 Vancleave Schools are also overseen by an assistant superintendent and three bookkeepers.